sphinxv1337/Laravel-UPS-Api-mt/README.md

 ## Usage

 This package only inject and provide Facades for each class of [PHP UPS API](https://github.com/gabrielbull/php-ups-api).
-You just have read its documentation.
+You just have to read its documentation.

 ##### Further Information